brucefan1983/GPUMD/README.md

    * It can calculate the equilibrium heat current autocorrelation (HAC), whose time integral gives the running thermal conductivity   according to the Green-Kubo relation.
 As stressed in Ref.
 [2], the heat current as implemented in LAMMPS does not apply to many-body  potentials and significantly underestimates the thermal conductivity in 2D materials described by many-body potentials.
 GPUMD also contains the thermal conductivity decomposition method as introduced in Ref.
 [3], which is essential for 2D materials.
    * It can calculate the thermal conductivity of a system of finite length or the thermal boundary resistance (Kapitza resistance) of an interface or similar structures using nonequilibrium MD (NEMD) methods.
 The spectral decomposition method as described in Ref.
 [3] has also been implemented.

 * GPUMD was firstly used for heat transport simulations only but we are now making it more and more general.
+However, the functionalities in GPUMD are still very limited.
+We are working on implementing (1) more potential models (including mixed potentials), (2) more integrators (including external conditions), and (3) more measurements.

+* Note that we will not implement any function for building simulation models.
+User of GPUMD are supposed to be able to build simulations models by their own.

 ## Compile GPUMD